 “You can’t teach business communications in a lecture hall,” says Evelyn Williams, teaching professor of management who coordinates the event.
 “The Executive Challenge brings real experience into the classroom and asks students to face uncertainty in situations that simulate what executives deal with every day.”

 The Leadership Communications course explores six communications challenges: influence, assertiveness, re-setting expectations, conflict, decision making, and managing the boss.
 Students in the course are coached along the way by Leadership Fellows, high-performing second-year MBA students who received additional leadership development experience.
 During the final exam, the judges rate students on their ability to execute task management, process communication, and relationship management.
 Leadership Fellows also provide feedback on student performance at the end of the day.

 The Executive Challenge offers a tremendous opportunity for corporations to engage the school in a mutually beneficial partnership and support this unique Georgetown McDonough education experience.
-To learn more about Executive Challenge sponsorship opportunities, please contact Sean McGilley at Sean.McGilley@georgetown.edu.
+To learn more about Executive Challenge sponsorship opportunities, please contact Sean McGilley, director of corporate partnerships, at Sean.McGilley@georgetown.edu.

 The 2019 Executive Challenge was sponsored by Everfi, EY, and KPMG.

 What Students and Alumni Say About the Executive Challenge

 “Thinking on your feet, deescalating conflict, and developing creative solutions are what the Executive Challenge was all about.
 However, what stood out to me during the day was the commitment and advice of the alumni who came out to participate.
 Hearing the feedback from our alumni judges was an invaluable experience.”Katharine Tymcio (MBA’18)